Fowler Avenue Connection

 Enough!!!!

-by Enough!!!!!!, almost 3 years ago
+by Enough!!!!!!, about 4 years ago

 Please stop this road project!
 There are enough roads throughout these small neighborhoods for people to commute!
 This area is one of the last beautiful, quiet, peaceful, and original areas left in Bozeman!!!
 I’ve lived here since the 70’s and have seen enough growth please keep and preserve this little bit of what Bozeman use to be!